-Madison School District, in cooperation with our community, will enable each student to develop his or her full potential to be successful in an ever-changing world.
+Madison School District, in cooperation with our community, will empower each student to develop his or her full potential to be successful in an ever-changing world.

-Developing individual excellence through rigorous academics, innovative technology, and personal attention
+Developing individual excellence through rigor, innovation, and personal attention

 Madison School District Serves a Pre-K through 12th grade enrollment of approximately 1250 students.
 Our youngest students, four-year olds, are served by Great Start housed within Madison Elementary School.
 While our geographic boundaries include portions of the City of Adrian as well as parts of Adrian, Madison, and Palmyra Townships, 49% of our students are enrolled through the Schools of Choice program and are primarily residents of the Adrian School District.
 Over the past decade, Madison is the only Lenawee County school district to experience an enrollment growth.
 The Madison School District is comprised of an early elementary, upper elementary, middle school, and a high school, all of which are located on the same campus and under one roof.

 Madison has a diverse student population.
 Approximately 12% of our students receive special education services and 74% are eligible for free and reduced lunch.
 However, all Madison Elementary students receive breakfast and lunch at no cost through a federal grant.
 Madison students are of varying religion, race, and socio-economic status.
 It is a point of pride that each and every student receives individualized attention and a rigorous educational program taught by caring teachers.
 Staff and students join the Madison Family to teach and learn.
 Madison School District is their school of choice.

 The district employs over 105 certified and highly-qualified teachers.
 A team of approximately 90 support staff, including paraprofessionals, maintenance/custodial, transportation, food service, clerical, and administrative personnel also contribute to the significant student growth and success the district has experienced in recent years.